 Please note: Applicants must submit a Writing Sample OR proof of enrolment in RRU Continuing Studies’ Academic Writing and Critical Thinking course as a part of their application package.
 Applicants who have previously completed RRU Continuing Studies’ Academic Writing and Critical Thinking course with a “B+” (77%) or above should submit their final grade confirmation letter.

 A detailed or structured resume is one that provides a comprehensive professional profile of applicants, targeted towards their intended program of study.
 We are interested in knowing where applicants have worked, for how long, and what they were responsible for in the positions held.
 Provide as much information as possible, with special attention to demonstrating three years of leadership experience (and a minimum of 10 years of professional experience for Flexible Admission) as described on the admission requirements page.
+Personal strengths and experiences included in your Personal Statement should also be explicitly captured under applicable categories in your resume.
 Your detailed resume should include the following:

 - Education: List all post-secondary education, degrees, diplomas, and certificates you have achieved.